-Being a renter, I don't necessarily get a lot of control over my appliances.
-And recently, the dryer has started acting up, taking longer and longer and longer to dry a load of laundry.
-I know it's eating up a ton of energy, because my electrical bill has skyrocketed, and I know that's bad for the environment, which is something I don't want for my otherwise green laundry room.
-While I have a call out to the landlord to have him take a look, it's worth discussing how to troubleshoot a fractious dryer...and how to know when it's time to throw in the towel and buy a new one.
+As a renter, I don't necessarily get a lot of control over my appliances.
+And recently the dryer has started acting up, taking longer and longer and longer to dry a load of laundry.
+I know it's eating up a ton of energy, because my electrical bill has skyrocketed, and I know that's bad for the environment, something I don't want for my otherwise green laundry room.
+While I have a call out to the landlord to come take a look, it's worth discussing how to troubleshoot a fractious dryer...and how to know when it's time to throw in the towel and buy a new one.

 If your dryer is taking forever or doesn't seem to heat at all, your first stop should be the lint trap.
 It seems obvious, I know, but a surprisingly large number of people don't check and empty their lint traps on a regular basis.
 It's a good idea to clean it before or after every load.
 In addition to helping your dryer run more efficiently, this also reduces the risk of fire!
 (P.S.
 You can compost that lint, by the way.)